njgreen3/Thesis/README.md

 My thesis is constructed of several .tex files (and a .bib for the bibliography).

-NG_Thesis.tex is the main file.
+__NG_Thesis.tex__ is the main file.
 It contains the preamble and other general formatting information.
 It refers to and inserts the other files as necessary.

-NG_abstract.tex contains the abstract.
+__NG_abstract.tex__ contains the abstract.

-NG_intro.tex contains the first chapter.
+__NG_intro.tex__ contains the first chapter.
 It is the introductory chapter contianing the problem statement and background information on microgrids and other relevant information.

-NG_bib.bib contain bibliographical information of each of my cited sources.
+__NG_bib.bib__ contains bibliographical information of each of my cited sources.

 There are probably several methods to generate a pdf.
 Here is one: